ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 ## I found someone who is definitely cheating.
 I can tell by their replay/score!
 What should I do?
-Stay calm and **DON'T discuss their play in public chat**.
+Stay calm and **don't discuss their play in public chat**.
 Don't give them undue attention or ask others to spectate them.
 There are three ways to report users.

 ### User Profile
-At the user's profile, a "Report User" button will appear when you move your cursor to their avatar.
+At the user's profile, a `Report User` button will appear when you move your cursor to their avatar.
 Write any information that can prove that the user is doing misbehaviour.

 *Take note of the selected game mode before playing*

 ### Beatmap Page
-In beatmap pages, you can report a user in the top leaderboards by clicking the "Report" button at right side.
+In beatmap pages, you can report a user in the top leaderboards by clicking the `Report` button at right side.

 ### In-game chat
 Use the `!report` command in any channel to inform the chat moderators.
 Other players will not see your reports in chat.